NuevoFoundation/workshops/content/english/sql_workshop/activity3/_index.md

 ![db](assets/planet_db.PNG)

 ## Task 3: Talk to the inhabitants
 You need to talk to the inhabitants of the Planet of Fun to discover what the problem is.
-Find out how many cities there are on the planet using the COUNT command!
+Find out how many cities there are on the planet using the "COUNT()" command!

 {{%notice info%}}
-When we use the SELECT * FROM planet; command, this table is displayed.
+When we use the `SELECT * FROM planet;` command, this table is displayed.
 But in order to check the number of cities, we can use the COUNT command.
 {{%/notice%}}

 ![count](assets/count.png)